WillSams/go-hotel-reservation-service/docs/case_for_go.md

 }

 func main() {
-    result := fibonacci(30)
+    result := fibonacci(45)
     fmt.Println(result)
 }
 ```

-When it comes to performance, Rust and Go are excellent choices for serverless functions.
-Regards to performance in general, there is [an entertaining but informative video on YouTube that discusses a deeper performance testing between TypeScript, Rust, and Go](https://youtu.be/Z0GX2mTUtfo).
-Rust's focus on speed and safety makes it an excellent choice for low-level system programming, while **Go's simplicity, speed, and optimized concurrency make it an excellent choice for building high-performance serverless applications**.
-TypeScript, on the other hand, may not be the best choice for high-performance applications, but its ease of use and familiarity with JavaScript make it an excellent choice for smaller applications (for example, Microsoft's [just-js](https://github.com/microsoft/just)).
+When it comes to building serverless functions that require high performance, Rust and Go are both excellent choices.
+For a deeper analysis of their performance, there is an entertaining and informative video on YouTube that compares TypeScript, Rust, and Go (https://youtu.be/Z0GX2mTUtfo).
+Rust's focus on speed and safety makes it ideal for low-level system programming, while Go's simplicity, speed, and optimized concurrency make it an excellent choice for building high-performance serverless applications.

-TypeScript is great, but it is definitely at a disadvantage here.
-Let's continue to the next topic.
+While TypeScript is a great language, it may not be the best choice for high-performance applications.
+However, its ease of use and familiarity with JavaScript make it an excellent choice for smaller applications, such as Microsoft's just-js (https://github.com/microsoft/just).

+For high-performance serverless applications, Rust and Go are both excellent options, while TypeScript may be better suited for smaller applications or projects that require greater ease of use and familiarity with JavaScript.

 ## Scalability